AEmin96/Project4-CI-ByteBitesWebsite/README.md

 </ul>
 <h3> 6.3 Fixed Bugs</h3>
   <li> Added validator for the date in My Bookings as users could choose dates in the past </li>
+  <li> There was a line in base.html that was missing a closing tag.
+This was fixed after the validator check </li>

 <h3> 6.4 Supported Screens and Browsers</h3>
  This website/app works on all sorts of devices -